Trust us: As much as you want to stay inside, these winter activities are well worth heading outdoors for.

 Does it get more majestic than horseback riding through a snowy landscape?
 Book your ride ahead of time at Seaton Hackney Stables’ Loantaka Trails.
 Riders of all skill levels will be led by an instructor.
 Rates differ based on the number of riders in your party.

 Hang at the lodge, cruise the mountain or ride the ski lift at Campgaw Mountain.
 You can have all the same mountain fun you’d have at a PA spot without leaving the state.
-Mountain Creek is a NJ fave, especially given the many events held during the winter.
-Head there January 20 for the Outkast for Life Winter Games, January 21 for World Snow Day or January 27 for the Viking Snowshoe Invasion.
+Mountain Creek is another NJ fave, especially given the many events held during the winter.
 Kids haven’t gotten their snow legs yet?
 Sign them up for lessons.
-If they’re not ready for skiing, tubing is a great way to have carefree (and skill-free) fun.
-Both these parks have tons of tubing lanes and tube lifts (those carry the tube back up to the top of the hill) to make soaring on fresh powder a breeze.
+If they’re not ready for skiing, tubing is a great way to have care- and skill-free fun.
+Both these parks have tons of tubing lanes and magic carpets (those carry them back up to the top of the hill!) to make soaring on fresh powder a breeze.

 Tap a Tree to Go Maple Sugaring

 190 Lord Stirling Rd., Basking Ridge